Tillered Docs

 Common issues

-Symptoms: nft list ruleset does not show expected rules.
+Symptoms: nft list table inet arctic does not show the rules you expect.

 systemctl restart arctic